 While most plastic surgery procedures are geared towards making patients look younger, better, or more refreshed, rhinoplasty has the potential to fundamentally improve a patient’s attractiveness.
 The reason is that most procedures focus on the soft tissue (skin and fat) and alleviate the signs of aging by smoothing skin, improving wrinkles, removing sagging, and improving complexion.
 Rhinoplasty addresses the underlying structure of the nose and improves the aesthetic balance and contour of the face, thereby affecting attractiveness.

+Rhinoplasty can also address breathing problems caused by a deviated septum or other problems with the nasal passages caused by a nasal facial fracture.
 As a result, rhinoplasty can have very positive effects on a person’s self-image and appearance.
 Hence, it is extremely important for the patient to have realistic expectations and a genuine understanding of the operation.
-For that reason, Dr. Liu often requires two consultations for rhinoplasty patients to ensure clear communication between the patient and the surgeon and for all questions and concerns to be adequately addressed.
+For that reason, Dr. Liu often requires two consultations for rhinoplasty patients to ensure clear communication between the patient and the plastic surgeon, and for all questions and concerns to be adequately addressed.